Dans-labs/dariah/docs/Dux.md

 ### fetchTable()
 Fetches a complete table, but only the title fields and the fields needed for filtering.

-### fetchTableMy()
+### fetchTables()
-Fetches *my* rows from a table, but only the title fields.
+Fetches a complete table, but only the title fields and the fields needed for filtering.
-The server decides who I am and what my rows are.

 ### fetchItem()
 Fetches a single rows from a table, all fields.